tim-learn/tim-learn/README.md

 🔭 I’m currently working on machine learning topics including

 - test-time adaptation
+- model attacks and defenses
 - federated learning
-- model attacks and defenses
-- fine-tuning vision-language models
+- vision-language models

 <!--
 **tim-learn/tim-learn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.